Financial Stability Planning Guide

 - Consider accelerated low-rate mortgage prepay only after full fund for your risk profile

-- Maintain annual plan reviews
+- Maintain annual plan reviews and insurance adequacy checks

 Annual Stability Checklist